seanox/aspect-js/README.md

 CR: Composite Object Lookup: Added support now for arrays (also associative)
 CR: Composite Locate/Mount: Stricter use of the hierarchy of IDs in the DOM
 CR: Build: Optimization of target 'changes'
+CR: Composite Mount Synchronistation: Extension by the detection and use of setter (object accessors)

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)